-We thus identify in $T(I^k_{\ell}(h_u))$ the leftmost interval $i_z$ that starts to the right of the right endpoint of $i_x$.
-This takes $O(\log n)$ time.
-If this interval $i_z$ is not yet marked as selected, we replace the previous successor of $i_x$ in the current list of selected intervals by $i_z$ and repeat the update process for $i_z$.
-Otherwise, if $i_z$ is already selected, we can stop the update of the subsolution as there would be no further changes.

-Since a maximum independent set in each subgroup contains at most $k$ intervals, the update time is $O(k \log n)$ per group and $O(k^2 \log n)$ for all $k$ affected groups.
-While doing the {updates}, we collect the new {selected} intervals as the \textsc{Max-IS} for the {subgroup} $I^k_{\ell}(h_u)$.
-For all groups affected by the insertion of $i_x$ we update the corresponding independent sets $M^p_{h_u}$ for $p \in [k+1]$, whenever some updates of selected intervals were necessary.
+For all groups affected by the insertion or the deletion of $i_x$ we update the corresponding independent sets $M^p_{h_u}$ for $p \in [k+1]$, whenever some updates of selected intervals were necessary.
 Then we select the largest independent set of all $k+1$ groups as $M(h_j)$ and update its new cardinality in $c(h_j)$.